 After four years and a lot of hard work, coming out with little to no debt and a degree will start them off on the right foot.
 And of course, you can give them a well-deserved pat on the back and a beautiful diploma frame for a job well done knowing you had a hand in their success.

 Make their college experience unforgettable and affordable!
-There are so many ways you can assist your child in saving for their college tuition.
+There are so many ways you can assist your child in saving for their college tuition while preserving your retirement accounts.
 If you are looking for additional resources and tips on saving your child’s higher education expenses, try visiting these websites: FinAid, The Best and Worst 529 Plans, and Building a College Fund for a Newborn.